Cyclopropane fatty acid: Cyclopropene fatty acids

 Cyclopropene fatty acids are even rarer molecules.
-The best-known examples are malvalic acid and sterculic acid.
+The best-known examples of fatty acids containing cyclopropene rings are malvalic acid and sterculic acid.
 A triglyceride made of 3 sterculic acid molecules esterified with glycerol is present in Sterculia foetida seed oil (in amounts greater than 60%) and at low levels in the seed oil of other species of Malvaceae (Note: A number of species in several genera of the Malvaceae family are known as 'Kapok trees'.
 For example: Ceiba pentandra, Bombax ceiba and B. costatum are all widely and ambiguously called "the kapok tree".) (~12%), cottonseed oil (~1%).
 The cyclopropene ring is destroyed during refining and hydrogenation of the oils.
 They have attracted interest because they reduce levels of the enzyme stearoyl-CoA 9-desaturase (SCD), which catalyzes the biodesaturation of stearic acid to oleic acid.

-At least one review indicates that these compounds are carcinogenic.